Blade Runner

 The interpretation and themes of the movie are endless, as you can read in the wiki article of the movie, as well as in the specific for the themes the movie touch.
 Some of those themes are:

-• Human cloning and the rights of those clones.
+- Human cloning and the rights of those clones.
 Since those clones are the intelectual property of a company or individual, as a result of genetic improvement, do they have the same rights as humans?

-• The previous point can be clone, if you excuse the redundancy, for robots and artificial intelligence.
+- The previous point can be clone, if you excuse the redundancy, for robots and artificial intelligence.
 If at any point we’ll be able to get birth to a machine that it’s intelligent enough (in whatever quantity we feel it should be), what are the rights of that machine?
 Does it have entity?

-• Empathy… Deckard feels empathy for those he hunts down and probably that was the reason because he left the job in the first place.
+- Empathy… Deckard feels empathy for those he hunts down and probably that was the reason because he left the job in the first place.

-• Loveinterracial love, specifically love between a replicant, a thing without rights, and an “alleged” human.
+- Love… interracial love, specifically love between a replicant, a thing without rights, and an “alleged” human.
 We have to take into account that replicants doesn’t have emotions, and it’s something they develop little by little over their life and for that reason they usually have a really short life.
 The development of those emotions make them dangerous.
 Deckard is able to develop that felling on Rachel.
 Is love that powerful?

-• The notion that we are our memories and experiences, and how your personality is developed through them.
+sparsityephemeral1 or how life is too short and not enough.
+How replicants life in constant fear of dying since they don’t know their conception or expiration dates.
+Also, the importance of your. - The notion that we are our memories and experiences, and how your personality is developed through them.
 How do you know that your memories are yours and not someone’s else.

-• Philosophical and religious symbolism relating replicants with angels and Roy with Nietzsche’s Superman.
+- Philosophical and religious symbolism relating replicants with angels and Roy with Nietzsche’s Superman.

-• Blade Runner’s World is environmentally destroyed and totally globalized.
+- Blade Runner’s World is environmentally destroyed and totally globalized.
 The climate in Los Angeles has change drastically and the population there is a mixture of cultures and languages.
 Even some of then speak a kind of neolingua or interligua make of different languages.

-• Souls, eyes and doves.
+- Souls, eyes and doves.
 Eyes in Blade Runner are quite important because they are the way that Blade Runner have to identify replicants using the Voight-Kampff test, due to the replicants lack of emotions.
 Eyes are windows to those emotions and to the soul, implying that perhaps replicants don’t have soul.
 However, at the end of the movie there is an allegory of Roy’s soul departing from him in a classical christian way of a dove flying to the sky.

 There are other details that make the movie a masterpiece, from my point of view.
 One of those details is the light.
 All the time there is a continuous motion of light and darkness, mostly at apartments (J. F. Sebastian’s and Deckard ones) but also in other places, creating something similar to a chiaroscuro.
 The other great detail is the music, created by Vangelis, that gives perfect touches of new technological, dramatic and dark future as well as delicacy and magic when necessary.
 Such as in the love moments or in tear in the rain scene.